 - Standard deep strike ability as long as you come in >9″ from an enemy unit, at the end of your Movement phase

 The Enforcer Commander is extremely customizable.
 He can be made to do practically anything you want him to do, but the most obvious is a direct source of firepower.
 CIB’s are the best option due to their flexibility against just about any sort of target.
-The dual profiles and large number of shots simply make this one of the best weapons to take and the Enforcer, with its BS2+, is an excellent platform to take them on.
+The dual profiles and a large number of shots simply make this one of the best weapons to take and the Enforcer, with its BS2+, is an excellent platform to take them on.
 You can easily obtain a single markerlight to virtually ensure that you won’t take damage from the improved profile and hit with all your shots.
 For the most part, you don’t want to mix weapons – take more of a great thing by taking 4 CIB’s.
-Should you have a more defined role in mind for your Enforcer Commander, you could consider dropping one of the CIB’s for something like a Shield Generator or Advanced Targeting System, though ATS in particular is somewhat situational due to the fact that you’re going to have fewer shots that are slightly more efficient.
+Should you have a more defined role in mind for your Enforcer Commander, you could consider dropping one of the CIB’s for something like a Shield Generator or Advanced Targeting System, though ATS, in particular, is somewhat situational due to the fact that you’re going to have fewer shots that are slightly more efficient.
 Point changes in CA2018 don’t change this.

-If you’re feeling more of a long range Commander (comparatively), and running Bork’an sept, the Plasma Accelerator Rifle (which takes place of the standard Plasma Rifle) might be more your jam at 30″ Rapid Fire 1 S7 AP-3 D2.
+If you’re feeling more of a long-range Commander (comparatively), and running Bork’an sept, the Plasma Accelerator Rifle (which takes place of the standard Plasma Rifle) might be more your jam at 30″ Rapid Fire 1 S7 AP-3 D2.
 Staying just inside it’s 15″ rapid fire range and screening with units in between seems like the way to go with this.
-Other weapons that would work well with this would of course be CIB’s, but even an ATS could be considered for the flat 2 damage and to give most regular tanks no save (thanks to the resultant AP-4).
+Other weapons that would work well with this would, of course, be CIB’s, but even an ATS could be considered for the flat 2 damage and to give most regular tanks no save (thanks to the resultant AP-4).
 A backfield dakka-commander with 4xMissile Pods whose job is just to activate stratagems and Kauyon isn’t terribly out of the question now, thanks to the much more reasonably-priced MP’s, though by no means are they a steal or even highly-advised.

 Enforcer Commanders are not just useful for their lethality, they’re also useful to take advantage of several stratagems.
 Some of the below stratagems require a commander to utilize and others are beneficial to the Enforcer Commander due to the fact that they are also <Battlesuits>.